Meet The Richest Person From Every Major Country In The World

 Net worth: $10.4 billion

-Background: John Fredriksen is a oil-tanker and shipping tycoon and owns company Frontline Ltd. With low ship prices and the tanker business slacking, Fredriksen is making a big bet by placing orders for more ships.
+Background: John Fredriksen is a oil-tanker and shipping Tycoon and owns company Frontline Ltd. He is known as a modern-day Aristotle Onassis.

 Net worth: $12.5 billion